Muterra/doc-golix/yellowpaper.md

 Cipher suites, by integer representation:

-+ **0x00000001:** SHA512/AES256/RSA4096. **Addressing:** SHA-512. **Signature:** RSASSA-PSS, MGF1+SHA512, public exponent 65537. **Asymmetric encryption:** RSAES-OAEP, MGF1+SHA512, public exponent 65537. **Symmetric encryption:** AES-256 CTR SHA512/AES256/RSA4096.
++ **0x00000001:** SHA512/AES256/RSA4096. **Addressing:** SHA-512. **Signature:** RSASSA-PSS, MGF1+SHA512, public exponent 65537. **Asymmetric encryption:** RSAES-OAEP, MGF1+SHA512, public exponent 65537. **Symmetric encryption:** AES-256 CTR SHA512/AES256/RSA4096. **Deniable exchange:** 2048-bit [Group #14](http://www.ietf.org/rfc/rfc3526.txt) with a generator of 2.

 Author signature
 ----------

 Provides assurances of integrity, authenticity, and non-repudiation from the author of the file.
-It is an asymmetric cryptographic signature, generally of the file hash / muid. *For access files, this is a signature of the concatenation file hash + inner hash*.
+It is an asymmetric cryptographic signature, generally of the file hash / muid. *For access files, this is a signature of the bitwise XOR of the file hash + inner hash*.
 This is to preserve the security of the author's identity to an outside observer with a dictionary of public keys.

 File hash / muid
 ----------